 From the makers of the Nightmare Machine, Shelley is a deep-learning powered AI.
 Trained using creepy stories from Reddit’s r/nosleep subreddit, Shelley has been co-authoring horror stories with Twitter users for the past year.

 Every hour, Shelley composes a series of tweets followed by the hashtag #yourturn.
 The model relies on Twitter users to continue the story by writing a line themselves, and then finishes it off with a twist of her own.
 And the results can be surprisingly bonechilling.

 Find short stories written by Shelley and more information on her homepage.

-5. AI Duet – Play piano with an AI
+5. AI Duet – An AI Experiment with a Piano